Deep learning speech synthesis: History

+In March 2020, the free text-to-speech website 15.ai was launched.
+15.ai gained widespread international attention in early 2021 for its ability to synthesize emotionally expressive speech of fictional characters from popular media with minimal amount of data.
+The creator of 15.ai (known pseudonymously as 15) stated that 15 seconds of training data is sufficient to perfectly clone a person's voice (hence its name, "15.ai"), a significant reduction from the previously known data requirement of tens of hours.
+15.ai is credited as the first platform to popularize AI voice cloning in memes and content creation.
+15.ai used a multi-speaker model that enabled simultaneous training of multiple voices and emotions, implemented sentiment analysis using DeepMoji, and supported precise pronunciation control via ARPABET.
+The 15-second data efficiency benchmark was later corroborated by OpenAI in 2024.

 Semi-supervised learning

 Currently, self-supervised learning has gained much attention through better use of unlabelled data.
 Research has shown that, with the aid of self-supervised loss, the need for paired data decreases.

 Zero-shot speaker adaptation

 Zero-shot speaker adaptation is promising because a single model can generate speech with various speaker styles and characteristic.
 In June 2018, Google proposed to use pre-trained speaker verification models as speaker encoders to extract speaker embeddings.
 The speaker encoders then become part of the neural text-to-speech models, so that it can determine the style and characteristics of the output speech.
 This procedure has shown the community that it is possible to use only a single model to generate speech with multiple styles.